Skip to main content

 The stool samples provide a "snapshot" of the participant's unique gut microbiome—the collection of microorganisms (like bacteria, viruses, and fungi) that live inside everyone's digestive system.
 The saliva samples will similarly provide a “snapshot” of the oral microbiome—the microbes that live inside everyone's mouths.

-The gut and oral microbiomes are shaped by diet, lifestyle, genetics, and environmental factors.
-These microbiomes play an important role in the absorption of nutrients and minerals, our immune system, and in chronic health conditions such as inflammatory bowel disease, obesity, heart disease and colorectal cancer.
+Our gut and oral microbiomes are shaped by diet, lifestyle, genetics, and environmental factors.
+These microbiomes play an important role in the absorption of nutrients and minerals, our immune system, and in chronic health conditions such as inflammatory bowel disease, obesity, heart disease, and colorectal cancer.

 Thank You, CPS-3 Participants